 Hiking, mountain biking and horseback riding are accommodated on a trail system that also gives access to backcountry campsites.
-Rugged terrain offers trail segments that are moderate to strenuous, but there’s an accessible, educational along the Jacob Fork River.
+Rugged terrain offers trail segments that are moderate to strenuous.
+There is also an accessible, educational trail along the Jacob Fork River.

 The trail serves as a boundary between North Carolina gamelands and the park.
 Benn Knob Peak is a restricted area.

-The trail ascends one mile to a scenic view of High Shoals Falls.
-It continues another mile up to Chestnut Knob.
+The trail ascends 1.2 miles to a scenic view of High Shoals Falls and Hugo Rock.
+It continues another 1.4 miles up to Chestnut Knob Overlook.
 This rock outcropping offers a beautiful view of the Jacob Fork Gorge.

 This remote trail has an expansive vista of the Blue Ridge at the eastern end of the trail.
 It descends to Nettle Branch and then winds around mountains ridges.